 Southland Times, 8 February 1909

-Walter Fuller’s sombre and heartfelt sorrow regarding the poor in London, reflects his sensitivity for his fellow man, knowing himself how poor his family had once been in London.
+Walter Fuller’s sombre and heartfelt sorrow regarding the poor in London, reflects his sensitivity for his fellow man, knowing himself how poor his family had once been in London he must have appreciated the courage of his father to take on a job on the other side of the world and to later ask his scattered family to pack their belongings and catch the first ship to New Zealand.

-The next page shows the shipping record for Walter and Dolly Fuller returning to Australia from England aboard the Aroya and I noticed that so typically Walter travelled in the second saloon class, even though he could have travelled first class all the way, but this was his choice and it says so much about his less flamboyant personality than that of his younger brothers and also shows happiness in life with his own choices.
+The next page shows the shipping record for Walter and Dolly Fuller returning to Australia from England aboard the Aroya and I noticed that so typically Walter travelled in the second saloon class, even though he could have travelled first class all the way.
+This was his choice and it says so much about his less flamboyant personality than that of his younger brothers and also shows happiness in life with his own choices.

 Walter and Dolly Fuller, 26 May 1909, London to Brisbane aboard the Aroya